g-tolentino/g-tolentino.github.io/projects/tippy.md

 summary: Android app that captures a picture of user’s receipt, parses the total, and uses it to calculate the tip.
 ---

-During the 2017 Fall semester, my partner, Jacob Somera and I developed an Android app that calculated the tip of a customer’s bill.
+During the 2017 Fall semester, my partner, <a href="https://jsome635.github.io/">Jacob Somera</a> and I developed an Android app that calculated the tip of a customer’s bill.
 In addition, the app was able to dynamically calculate the tip based on a percentage that was chosen and determine how much each person in the group would have to pay.
 A special feature that we included in our app was the ability to take a picture of the total on the bill instead of having the user input the total.
 To implement this feature, we used an OCR library.

 <center>
   <div class="ui medium rounded images">